What Is BPO?

 While the cost to outsource is usually lower than in-house resources; sometimes, it may not be.
 If you need a rush job, the cost may be higher than in other jobs.
 If you need more people, each person over your contract agreement may cost more.
 Get an agreement on various scenarios ahead of time to avoid costly surprises.

-A BPO may say they have great quality but until the product rolls off the line or the service is complete, you don't really know.
+A BPO may claim they have great quality but until the product rolls off the line or the service is complete, you don't really know.
 If you wait until the full production run has completed checking the quality, it may be too late.
 Do a few test runs under various scenarios before committing to a full run.

 When you have a team across the world who may not speak the best English plus throw in some cultural differences for good measure, there's going to be communication issues.
 If real-time communication needs to happen, one team is going to be up late or early.
 Communication expectations need to be discussed before any engagement happens.